Safer Lighting

 Sister company to Safer Electric · ESA Licence #7008996 · Real GTA warehouse · Trade contractor accounts

-We started from Dawn for the accessibility floor and the Shopify 2.0 sectioning, then rebuilt every surface in our own design system. ~68 sections, ~50 snippets, all custom or Dawn-rewritten.
-JSON section templates so every page is editable from the admin without a code touch.
-Vanilla JS only — zero jQuery, zero unnecessary frameworks.
+We took Dawn for the accessibility floor and the 2.0 sectioning model, then rebuilt every surface in our own design system. ~68 sections, ~50 snippets, all custom or rewritten.
+JSON section templates so every page is editable from the admin without code.
+Vanilla JS only.
+No jQuery.
+No extra frameworks.
 CSP-friendly.

-Retail customers see cost × 2.24.
-Approved contractors see cost × 2.16 (~3% lower at the same SKU, applied automatically when logged in and tagged).
-Display compare-at: sale ÷ 0.775, so every product anchors at ~22.5% off.
-Quantity breaks: −8% at 5 units, −15% at 25, −22% at 100.
-The custom snippets/price.liquid reads a pricing.b2b_price metafield and swaps the active price + strikethrough automatically when the logged-in customer carries a trade tag.
+Retail sees cost × 2.24.
+Approved contractors see cost × 2.16, about 3% lower at the same SKU, applied automatically when the logged-in customer carries the trade tag.
+Display compare-at is sale ÷ 0.775, so every product anchors at ~22.5% off.
+Quantity breaks: −8% at 5 units, −15% at 25, −22% at 100. snippets/price.liquid reads a pricing.b2b_price metafield and swaps the active price and strikethrough on the fly.

-Application form on /pages/contractor-application collects company name, business email, and ESA licence #.
-Submissions email the admin, who verifies the licence number against Ontario's public ESA contractor directory and then tags the customer approved-contractor from Shopify admin.
-No self-grant possible — contractors can't sign up and claim trade pricing themselves.
+Application form at /pages/contractor-application collects company name, business email, and ESA licence #.
+Submissions email the admin, who verifies the licence number against Ontario's public ESA directory and then tags the customer approved-contractor from Shopify admin.
+Contractors can't self-grant trade pricing.

-Arani — the dominant competitor in this category — hides every price behind a 24-72 hour B2B login wall.
-Public Shopify pricing wins the contractor with a bid due in 4 hours.
-That's a structural moat against the established players, not just a feature.
-The site still protects trade pricing for approved accounts; it just doesn't gatekeep the retail catalog.
+Arani, the dominant player in this category, hides every price behind a 24-72 hour B2B login wall.
+Public Shopify pricing wins the contractor whose bid is due in four hours.
+That's a structural moat, not just a feature.
+We still protect trade pricing for approved accounts.
+We just don't gatekeep the retail catalog.

 <safer-search> is a custom element in assets/safer-search.js.
-Predictive search with 50+ synonym groups mapping shopper terms to technical product types.
-A homeowner typing 'pot light' finds the recessed downlight catalog page.
-A contractor typing 'high bay' finds the UFO highbay.
-'Wall pack' resolves to outdoor wallpack fixtures.
-Mobile uses a persistent horizontal search bar pinned under the header — not Dawn's modal-style search.
+Predictive search with 50+ synonym groups that map shopper terms to technical product types.
+A homeowner typing "pot light" finds the recessed downlight page.
+A contractor typing "high bay" finds the UFO highbay.
+"Wall pack" resolves to outdoor wallpack fixtures.
+Mobile uses a persistent horizontal search bar pinned under the header instead of Dawn's modal.

-scripts/build-products.mjs generates the canonical catalog. import-products.cjs pushes to Shopify's product import API. create-collections, create-pages, create-redirects, create-metafield-definitions are all idempotent admin scripts.
-Pricing CSVs flow QuickBooks export → cost-keyed pricing strategy CSV → Shopify-format import CSV.
+scripts/build-products.mjs builds the canonical catalog. import-products.cjs pushes to Shopify's product import API. create-collections, create-pages, create-redirects, and create-metafield-definitions are idempotent admin scripts.
+Pricing flows QuickBooks export → cost-keyed pricing strategy CSV → Shopify import CSV.
 One Python script.
 Deterministic.
 Re-runnable any time prices change.

 The receipts.
 Three concrete bug-fix-and-redesign moments.
 Anyone can stand up a Shopify theme.
 Diagnosing layered failures and fixing them at root cause is the work.

-The storefront was rendering compare-at-price with the same value as sale price, so every product looked struck through with the same number.
-Two stacked bugs: a CSS override forced strikethrough on every .price-item--regular regardless of sale state, AND the import data had blank Compare-at on every row.
+The storefront was rendering compare-at-price equal to sale price, so every product looked struck through with the same number.
+Two stacked failures.
+A CSS override was forcing strikethrough on every .price-item--regular regardless of sale state, and the import data had blank Compare-at on every row.
 Diagnosed via live HTML inspection.
-Fixed at root cause — CSS gated to .price--on-sale, data regenerated from the pricing CSV with proper compare-at math.
+Fixed at root: CSS gated to .price--on-sale, data regenerated from the pricing CSV with proper compare-at math.

 Collection grid orphan card

-10 products in a 4-column grid produced an orphan row of 2 — and Dawn's flex-based grid stretched the orphans to 100% via flex-grow: 1.
-Fixed by forcing CSS Grid (display: grid) at every breakpoint with explicit grid-template-columns: repeat(N, 1fr) so orphans always sit at exactly 1/N of the row.
+10 products in a 4-column grid left an orphan row of 2, and Dawn's flex grid stretched them to 100% via flex-grow: 1.
+Fixed by forcing display: grid at every breakpoint with explicit grid-template-columns: repeat(N, 1fr), so orphans always sit at 1/N of the row.

 Mobile drawer overlap with :has() and a JS fallback